MichelleBouhid/MichelleBouhid/README.md

 ## Projects Showcase

 ### [IAFinancas](https://github.com/MichelleBouhid/IAFinancas.git)
+Projects completed as part of the Blockchain Engineer course at the Data Science Academy.
+All code includes notes and annotations made during the lessons.

 ### [Statistical Analysis Course Projects](https://github.com/MichelleBouhid/StatisticalAnalysisCourse.git)
 Projects completed as part of a statistical analysis course, with implementations in both Python and R.